top of page

 DOG BEHAVIOUR PROBLEMS

 Have you ever thought to yourself, "I wish my dog would stop doing *fill in the blank* "?
 If you have, you're in the right section!
-Below is a list of common dog behaviours and what they might look like; please note that your dog may not fit neatly into any of these categories, and that's okay!
+Below is a list of common dog behaviours and what they might look like; please note that your dog may not fit neatly into any of these categories or might fit into multiple, and that's okay!
 We always conduct individual assessments and alter our training plans so that they are the most effective for you, your dog, and the situation.
-For that reason, you must call or email us to book a consultation.
+For that reason, you must call or email us to book a consultation (ALWAYS required before any advice can be provided)

 Dog pulling on leash